alexanderfrei/python_scraping/README.md

 Parsing http pages and download data with selenium webdriver.

 ##argedrez.com.ar
-Beatuful chess site with a broad range of tournaments.
+Beautiful chess site with a broad range of tournaments.
 Parse_chess.py script download tournaments PGN bases by the predetermined condition.
 There is the chromedriver.exe for Chrome webdriver.